Editor’s Note

 Save the date!

-for an inaugural regional conference on academic freedom in the Americas this November 10th and 11th.
+Join Scholars at Risk and our partners on the for an inaugural regional conference on academic freedom in the Americas this November 10th and 11th.
 The event will take place online and in person, at Universidad de Monterrey, Mexico.
 The Coalition–led by University of Ottawa’s Human Rights Research and Education Centre, Universidad de Monterrey, and SAR–will bring together civil society, researchers, academics, and students for this hybrid event, which will set the agenda for best practices in protecting and promoting academic freedom in the region.

 We are currently seeking applications from prospective panelists and would welcome a wide range of contributions, from country-focused assessments of academic freedom to the adoption of academic freedom policies by higher education institutions.
 To contribute to the conference, make a submission in response to this call for papers.
 Follow @CAFA-CLAA to learn more.